 When you say “lost wages,” you’re referring to both lost compensation and wages.
 This is the compensation you’re paid to work in terms of a check (hourly, salary, commission, etc.).
-If you’re injured at work you have a workers compensation claim on your hands.
-Lost income also refers to any amounts of money you may have lost due to being injured in a car accident, in a slip and fall case, or some other incident.
+If you’re injured at work you have a workers' compensation claim on your hands.
+Lost income also refers to any amount of money you may have lost due to being injured in a car accident, in a slip and fall case or some other incident.

 What is Lost Compensation?